shakeel-faiz/FF/07July-10/mpeg.md

 ## MPEG vs Other Formats

 When comparing the MPEG file format with other video formats, several factors come into play, including compression efficiency, compatibility, features, and support.
-Here's a comparison of MPEG with some popular video formats:
+Here is a comparison of MPEG with some popular video formats:

 ### MPEG vs. AVI (Audio Video Interleave)